Disclosures

 Peer-to-peer (P2P) lending uses a marketplace platform to connect borrowers with investors who fund unsecured loans.
 For individuals and small businesses, P2P lending is sometimes a cheaper and more accessible alternative to borrowing from traditional sources like banks and credit unions.

-When you’re choosing a P2P lending marketplace, it’s crucial to find one that has a good reputation and is simple to use.
-We looked at online reputation, availability, and rates and fees before making our top picks.
+When you’re looking for a P2P lender, it’s crucial to find one that has a good reputation and is simple to use.
+We looked at online reputation, availability, annual percentage rates (APRs) and fees before making our top picks.
 For more information, read our methodology.

 Our picks may be Authorized Partners who compensate us.
-This does not affect our recommendations or evaluations but may affect the order in which the companies appear.
+This doesn’t affect our recommendations or evaluations, but it may affect the order in which the companies appear.

 Prosper